rehive/docs-portal/content/platform/get-started/help.md

 weight: 5
 ---

-## Troubleshooting
+### Troubleshooting

-**Q:** The anonymous user login endpoint is returning a 1020 error page.
+**Question:** Why is the anonymous user login endpoint returning a `1020` error page?

-**A:** The login endpoint has strict anti-bot rules to prevent attacks on the platform.
+**Answer:** The login endpoint has strict anti-bot rules to prevent attacks on the platform.
 Accessing the login endpoint in a bot-like manner (cURL, Postman, outside a web browser) may trigger errors.

 If this is happening in a server-side context, you should switch to the "admin authenticated" login endpoint.
 If this error occurs in client-side code (ie. in a web browser) then please contact [support](https://rehive.com/support) as we may need to adjust our rules accordingly.

 ---

-**Q:** Uploading images or files is resulting in a 400 or 500 error.
+**Question:** Why do image or file uploads result in a `400` or `500` error?

-**A:** The format for uploading images for files is quite strict. when uploading files the following things are required:
+**Answer:** The format for uploading images for files is quite strict. when uploading files the following things are required:

 - The `ContentType` must be `multipart/form-data`.
 - The file must be uploaded as form data and have its own `filename` and `Content-Type`.